RXNT/RxNTClinicalDataAPI/README.md

   - Goals
   - Health Concerns

-  In order to access patient data for specific category, the categories should be passed as an array of string in the body of the request.
-The category string should follow the exact same format as in [2015 Edition §170.315(g)(8) Application Access –Data Category Request](https://www.healthit.gov/sites/default/files/170_315g8_application_access_data_category_request_v1_1_1.pdf).
+  In order to access patient data for specific category, categories should be passed as an array of string in the body of the request.
+The category string should follow the exact same formatting as in the list above.
+Detailed description of each of the fields in the list can be found at [2015 Edition Common Clinical Data Set - 45 CFR 170.102](https://www.healthit.gov/sites/default/files/2015Ed_CCG_CCDS.pdf).

 The sample request is shown below: